Research

 The MIT alumni-impact study — and the methodological forerunner of the Stanford Innovation Survey.
 Found that companies founded by MIT alumni would, if grouped as an independent nation, generate roughly $2 trillion in annual worldwide sales — the 11th largest economy in the world at the time.

-Read the executive summary (PDF) ↗ The Economic Impact of Entrepreneurial Alumni: University of Virginia
+Read the report on Kauffman.org ↗ The Economic Impact of Entrepreneurial Alumni: University of Virginia

 With Michael Lenox, Andrew King, and Asif Mehedi · UVA Darden Batten Institute (2014)